 - 1 teaspoon black pepper

-- 6 medium chicken breasts approximately 1 ½ - 2 lbs
+- 6 medium chicken breasts, approximately 1 ½ - 2 lbs

 - 3 Tablespoons olive oil

-- ½ large yellow onion sliced thinly
+- ½ large yellow onion, sliced thinly

-- 2 cup chicken broth
+- 2 cup chicken stock

-- ¾ cup marsala wine
+- ¾ cup marsala wine, dry or cooking, NOT sweet

-- 8 ounces mushrooms sliced
+- 8 ounces crimini mushrooms, or Baby Bella, sliced

-- 2 Tablespoons minced garlic
+- 2 Tablespoons minced fresh garlic, approximately 6 to 8 cloves

 - ½ cup heavy cream